Psychosocial hazard mitigation

 Examples of how interpersonal relationships may be a psychosocial hazard include:

-• poor communication, including poor information sharing
+• Poor communication, including poor information sharing

-• poor relationships between managers, supervisors, co-workers, and clients or others that workers interact with
+• Poor relationships between managers, supervisors, co-workers, and clients or others that workers interact with

-• interpersonal conflict
+• Interpersonal conflict

-• lack of social support
+• Lack of social support

-• unequal power relationships between dominant and non-dominant groups of workers
+• Unequal power relationships between dominant and non-dominant groups of workers

-• social or physical isolation
+• Social or physical isolation

-Suggested actions
+Suggested actions for interpersonal relationships

 Job control or autonomy